MoellerO/deploy-streamlit-app/README.md

 streamlit run app.py --server.port 8080
 ```

-4. Click on the Preview/Preview running application button in Cloud9, and click on the button to Pop out the browser in a new window, as the Cloud9 embedded browser does not keep session cookies, which prevents the authentication mechanism to work properly.
-If the new window does not display the app, you may need to configure your browser to accept cross-site tracking cookies.

-5. You can now modify the streamlit app to build your own demo!
+4. You can now modify the streamlit app to build your own demo and then re-deploy!

 ## Some limitations